irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 |250 dmg|1|2|Heavy and reliable pistols, best all around if user is accurate.|
 |450 dmg|1|1|Revolvers.
 Ammo related skills recommended.|

 The Peacemaker .45 revolver has a damage class of 650, which allows it to one-shot bodyshot light swats, and 2 shot bodyshot tazers without skill investments, it can also hit enemies through each other and can pierce enemy body armor by default.
 All of this was done to compensate it's god-awful reload speed.
-Otherwise has revolver-like ammo pick up and other stats.
+It has 10% less ammo pick up than other revolvers, but all other stats are revolver-like.

 # Sub machine guns: